kjohnsson/modality/README.md

 - Hartigan's dip test (equivalent to excess mass test).
 - Silverman's bandwidth test.
 - Calibrated versions of the above.
+Estimation of excess mass modes

+## Version 1.1
+Added flow cytometry interface, for integrated preprocessing of flow cytometry data.
+See tests/test_fc_interface.py

 ### References
 K. Johnsson and M. Fontes (2016): What is a `unimodal' cell population?
-Investigating the calibrated dip and bandwidth tests for unimodality (manuscript).
+Using statistical tests as criteria for unimodality in automated gating and quality control (manuscript).

 Hartigan and Hartigan (1985): The dip test of unimodality.
 The Annals of Statistics.
 13(1).